Legal Advice for Speeding Offences

 Are penalty points the same for new drivers?

-New drivers face stricter penalty point regulations than those with experience of more than two years.
 If you accumulate six points within two years of passing your driving test, then your licence will be revoked by the DVLA.
 If you wish to get your driving licence back, you must re-apply for a provisional licence and pass the written and practical driving tests again.

-What happens if I'm prosecuted for speeding?
+What happens if I am prosecuted for speeding?

 What is the time limit for sending a Notice of Intended Prosecution for a speeding offence?